joseph-flinn/site/frontend/posts/gen-ai-thoughts-2025-06-11.md

 self-awareness to draw a conclusion, compare that conclusion to what was requested, and then decide that it is not close enough to actually answer the initial question.

-This loop seems like it might be possible with an genAI agent interfacing with an LLM.
+This loop seems like it might be possible with a genAI agent interfacing with an LLM.
 It would be interesting to what such an agent would look like.
 But as of right now, the user experience is aesthetically displeasing.
 More often than not, working on something productive seems to get aggravating quickly.
 Granted, this may stem from not understanding how best to utilize LLM